rails/rails/guides/source/active_record_querying.md

 end
 ```

-Another example would be if you wanted multiple workers handling the same processing queue.
-You could have each worker handle 10000 records by setting the appropriate `:begin_at` option on each worker.

 **`:end_at`**

 Similar to the `:begin_at` option, `:end_at` allows you to configure the last ID of the sequence whenever the highest ID is not the one you need.